conhof27/MIST-4610-Olympic-Data/README.md

 List the oldest medalists for each sport and include their name, age, and host country.
 <br>
 **Justification:**
+Query 9 shows a manager an itemized list by sport, the oldest olympian’s name, age and host country.
+This could be useful for coordinators or broadcasters to recognize by name and host country the oldest Olympian competing in each sport.
+Using this query, each sport could be compared to determine which sport has the oldest competing olympian or to determine how many countries have the same aged oldest olympian.

 ### Query 10: The Staff Hierarchy (Comp.)
 <img width="745" height="128" alt="Screenshot 2026-03-30 at 3 08 30 PM" src="https://github.com/user-attachments/assets/227c83ff-60be-4d87-ab1c-45c54c759bec" />